rbrnka/three-body-problem/README.md

 - **SciPy** for integrating the differential equations
 - **Matplotlib** for plotting and animation

-You can interactively rotate the 3D plot using an interactive backend in Jupyter (e.g., `%matplotlib widget` with the `ipympl` package installed), generate simple video or GIF animation.
+You can interactively rotate the 3D plot using an interactive backend in Jupyter (e.g., `%matplotlib widget` with the `ipympl` package installed), generate a simple video or a GIF animation.

 ## Overview